coq/ceps/text/separate-compilation.md

 implementation.
 It is important that nothing but universe constraints (say hints, tactics or plugin requirements) leak from `.vo` files into `.vio` files.

+Alternatively, the extra universe constraints could be fetched directly from `.vo` files without altering the `.vio` files: again, nothing but universe constraints should leak from implementations to clients.

+In this case, we could maybe ensure that `.vio` files coincide across separate builds and "full" builds.
+To this end, processing `Require library` when building `client.vio` file might have to not load constraints from `library.vo`, even in a full build.

 # Implementation